FREE Case Evaluation

 Richmond Criminal Lawyer

-This is why anyone charged with a crime in Virginia needs to visit an experienced lawyer at their earliest opportunity for counsel and to develop aggressive defense strategies that can keep them from having to live with the fallout from any of the following criminal charges, and many others that are not listed below.
+This is why someone charged with any crime from assault to a speeding ticket in Richmond needs to visit an experienced Richmond criminal lawyer at their earliest opportunity for counsel and to develop aggressive defense strategies that can keep them from having to live with the fallout from any of the following criminal charges, and many others that are not listed below.

 Reckless driving can be any of the 13 most dangerous moving violations [Virginia Criminal Code Section 46.2-852 (through 865)] and is charged as a class 1 misdemeanor.
 This could land you in jail.
 Incarceration can be up to a year, in addition to a fine as high as $2,500: And there are circumstances that can make your incarceration (and fine) even worse if your reckless behavior behind the wheel seriously injures or kills someone.
 There is also an additional $250 fine for texting if you were also ticketed for driving recklessly.
 And all convictions come with a driver’s license suspension of up to six months.